A combinatorial approach to noninvolutive set-theoretic solutions of the Yang-Baxter equation: Nondegenerate quadratic sets with 2-cancellation and their quadratic algebras

 One has $A_2 = Span _{\textbf{k}}S_2$, and since every set of pairwise distinct words in $S_2$ is linearly independent, we yield

-which proves the right-hand side inequalities in \ref{eq:dim1} (One may also use the theory of Gr\"{o}bner basis for a detailed proof, see Remark \ref{remark:Groebner1}.
+which proves the left-hand side inequalities in (\ref{eq:dim1}).
+(One may also use the theory of Gr\"{o}bner basis for a detailed proof, see Subsection \ref{remark:Groebner1}).
 We shall discuss the exactness of the bounds after the proof of part (\ref{prop:mainthlemma1_2}).

-(\ref{prop:mainthlemma1_2}) The equality $\dim_{\textbf{k}} A_2=n+q$ implies the equivalence of (ii) and (iii).
+(\ref{prop:mainthlemma1_2}).
+The equality $\dim_{\textbf{k}} A_2=n+q$ implies the equivalence of (ii) and (iii).
 The equivalence of (ii) and (v) follows from (\ref{dimA2eq}).